andrecaiado/spring-boot-security-auth/README.md

 }
 ```

-#### UserDetailsService and PasswordEncoder
+### UserDetailsService and PasswordEncoder

-The UserDetailsService is an interface that retrieves the user details from the database.
-In this project, we are using the [JpaUserDetailsService.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringbootsecurityauth%2Fservice%2FJpaUserDetailsService.java) class that implements the `UserDetailsService` interface.
+The `UserDetailsService` is an interface that retrieves the user details from the database.

+When the `authenticate` method from the `AuthenticationManager` is called, the `loadUserByUsername` method from the `UserDetailsService` is called to retrieve the user details from the database.

+Example from the [JpaUserDetailsService.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringbootsecurityauth%2Fservice%2FJpaUserDetailsService.java) class:

 ```java
 @Override